-Besides these queuing theoretic approaches, some microscopic traffic models for intersections include the concept of gap-acceptance.
+Besides queuing theoretic approaches, some microscopic traffic models for intersections include the concept of gap-acceptance.
 A model based on cellular automata is suggested in [22]: a vehicle enters the intersection, if and only if enough cells of the conflicting stream of traffic are vacant.
 In the open source project SUMO, intersections are realized by comparing time slots in which potentially conflicting vehicles occupy the intersection (cf. [23]).
-An application of the gapacceptance paradigm for lane-changing maneuvers has been developed in [24].
-Our model continuously detects potentially conflicting vehicles via trajectory extrapolation; potential conflicts trigger adjustments of the velocity of vehicles.
+An application of the gap-acceptance paradigm for lane-changing maneuvers was developed in [24].
+In comparison, our model continuously detects potentially conflicting vehicles via trajectory extrapolation; potential conflicts trigger adjustments of the velocity of vehicles.